apernet/OpenGFW-website/docs/docs/build-run.md

 Where `config.yaml` is the config file and `rules.yaml` is the rules file.

-#### pcap file mode
+#### pcap file replay mode

 ```shell
 ./OpenGFW -p your.pcap -c config.yaml rules.yaml
 ```

 In pcap mode, none of the actions in the rules have any effect.
-This is mainly for debugging purposes.
+This mode is mainly for debugging.

 #### OpenWrt